 3. Persons employed by the Jemez Mountain Electric Cooperative conducting routine maintenance activities

 on existing utility power lines and poles.
-RESTRICTED AREA:

 The restricted area is described as Jemez Cave and the area surrounding the cave, extending 50 feet upslope from